severity1/terraform-cloud-mcp/docs/tools/plan_tools.md

 - `plan_id` (string, required): The ID of the plan to retrieve JSON output for (format: "plan-xxxxxxxx")

 **Returns:**
-- Temporary authenticated URL to JSON formatted plan
+- The complete JSON formatted plan with resource changes, metadata, and planned actions

 ### get_run_plan_json_output